-- All Upstream Channel Descriptor (UCD) parameters specified in section 6.3.3 of [DOCSIS8]. - All Upstream Bandwidth Allocation Map (MAP) parameters and Information Elements specified in section 6.3.4 of [DOCSIS8]. - All Ranging Response (RNG-RSP) TLV parameters specified in section 6.3.6 of [DOCSIS8].
+- All Upstream Channel Descriptor (UCD) parameters specified in [DOCSIS7] or [DOCSIS8]. - All Upstream Bandwidth Allocation Map (MAP) parameters and Information Elements specified in [DOCSIS7] or [DOCSIS8]. - All Ranging Response (RNG-RSP) TLV parameters specified in [DOCSIS7] or [DOCSIS8].

 In addition to the above operational parameters, CCCM test and diagnostic registers which control physical layer or MAC layer operation MUST NOT be write accessible by the host CPU.